law society of canada approved

 • Criminal Lawyers Rely on Him for DUI Advice

-DUI law in Mississauga covers various types of impaired driving-related offences, each with its own legal criteria and consequences.
+The law covers various types of impaired driving-related offences.
+Each has its own legal criteria and consequences.

 You may face this charge if your ability to operate a vehicle is impaired by alcohol or illicit substances.
 It is based on police observations, field tests, and overall driving behaviour.
-In such cases, the less you say publicly before your DUI lawyer arrives, the better.
+In such cases, the less you say publicly before your legal consultant arrives, the better.

 It is illegal in Canada to drive with a blood alcohol concentration (BAC) of 80 milligrams or more of alcohol in 100 millilitres of blood (0.08%).
 This limit is tested through breathalyzer or blood tests.

-Refusing to comply with a police demand to provide a breath sample is a criminal offence with severe consequences.
+Refusing to comply with a police demand to provide a breath sample is a criminal offence too, and has consequences.
 This refusal is often seen by the court as an attempt to evade detection, which can worsen your outcome.

-If you’re having a difficult time navigating your DUI and really need a lawyer’s assistance to help you through your case, you’ll want to contact Jonathan Lapid as soon as you can.
-No one wants to be going through a situation like this alone, and with a success rate of serving DUI clients as high as his, you’ll face much higher chances than trying to go through operations in court alone.
+If you’re having a difficult time deciding what to do and need legal assistance, you’ll want to contact Jonathan Lapid as soon as you can.
+No one wants to go through a situation like this alone, and with a success rate as high as his, you’ll face much higher chances than trying to go through operations in court alone.

 Too many drinks in one evening can lead to either a great party or big problems.
-Everyone makes mistakes at some point in life, but in a DUI case, you absolutely need qualified professionals to help you in court.
+Everyone makes mistakes at some point in life, but in such situations, you absolutely need qualified professionals to help you in court.
 With Jonathan Lapid, you’re getting the best lawyer with over a quarter of a century of experience.

-A police officer in Mississauga was facing a DUI conviction and required the best DUI lawyer to help him through it.
+A police officer in Mississauga was facing a DUI conviction and needed the best lawyer to help him through it.
 The police officer contacted Jonathan, and he asked the officer how he got his name.
-The officer said that he got his name after asking a couple of his fellow officers about who they kept losing to in court, and Jonathan was the lawyer.
+The officer said that he got his name after asking a couple of his fellow officers about who they kept losing to in court, and Mr. Lapid was the lawyer.

 Jonathan has represented many different types of people with different career paths: